akdimitri/RRAM_COMPILER/README.md

 * This project is still ongoing

-**Research Project Description Description**: Commercial availability of memory complier is only used for industrial design of static random-access memory (SRAM) or dynamic random-access memory (DRAM).
+**Research Project Description**: Commercial availability of memory complier is only used for industrial design of static random-access memory (SRAM) or dynamic random-access memory (DRAM).
 In academia, a new memory type has been proposed by using memristor based random-access memory (ReRAM).
 To design a large-scale ReRAM array is time consuming and tedious to custom design, and there are not many tools for automating this process.
 This project aims to develop a script-based compiler that provides a